Please note that only Penn State Engineering students and Penn State Earth and Mineral Sciences students may apply to this program.

 Middle East Technical University (METU) is an internationally renowned university.
 The courses, content, and applications are influenced by the Turkish culture as well as by its proximity to Europe and Asia.
 You will take regular courses with local students at this institution.

-To obtain specific instructions on the course equivalency process visit our Course Equivalencies page.
+Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
+To obtain specific instructions on this process visit our Course Equivalencies page.
 Students may not fulfill GHA (General Health and Activity) general education requirements abroad.
-Meet with your academic adviser to learn how the courses on this program can work into your individual degree audit.
+To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.

 Housing and Meals

 The Bognor Regis housing coordinator will arrange your accommodations.
 You will live either in dorms on campus, or in nearby facilities.

 For more information on program costs, please be sure to review the Fall and Springbudget sheets.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.